osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 Instead of using the direct solution for $\text{solve\_cfmm}(x, w, k')$, instead notice that $h(x, y, w)$ is an increasing function in $y$.
 So we can simply binary search for $y$ such that $h(x, y, w) = k'$, and we are guaranteed convergence within some error bound.

 In order to do a binary search, we need bounds on $y$.
 The lowest lowerbound is $0$, and the largest upperbound is $\infty$.
 The maximal upperbound is obviously unworkable, and in general binary searching around wide ranges is unfortunate, as we expect most trades to be centered around $y_0$.
 This would suggest that we should do something smarter to iteratively approach the right value for the upperbound at least.
 Notice that $h$ is super-linearly related in $y$, and at most cubically related to $y$.
 This means that $ \forall c \in \R^+, c * h(x,y,w) < h(x,c*y,w) < c^3 * h(x,y,w)$.
-We can use this fact to get a pretty-good initial upperbound guess for $y$.
-In the lowerbound case, we leave it as lower-bounded by $0$.
+We can use this fact to get a pretty-good initial upperbound guess for $y$ using the linear estimate.
+In the lowerbound case, we leave it as lower-bounded by $0$, otherwise we would need to take a cubed root to get a better estimate.

-The linear estimate for upperbound is used.
-For lower bounds, we would need to take a cubic root.
-We avoid this, and just use $lowerbound = 0$.

 ```python
 def iterative_search(x_f, y_0, w, k, err_tolerance):